By Dan on October 16, 2020 11:13 AM

 By Dan on April 25, 2017 8:30 AM

 Recently I had a chance to to Rome for the LPWA meetup.
 I had a great time meeting other light painters from around the world and I got to give a presentation called Available Light about using infrared and full-spectrum photography in light painting.
-I recorded the video on my infrared camera and Nancy recorded it on her phone as well.
+I recorded the video on my infrared camera and Reagan recorded it on her phone as well.
 I put the two together and have shared the resulting video on Vimeo.

 Just prior to the Rome trip I took inspiration from a discussion on the Camera Rotation group on Facebook and made a slight modification to the device that Juls Boo had posted.
 I put together a video for that one as well to show how to put it together and how it works.

 Check them both out over on my tutorials page!